ddeer1109/ddeer1109/README.md

 - 👋 Hi, I am Daniel
-- 🌱 I’m beginning software developer, at this moment almost in the middle of Codecool 12-month full-stack developer bootcamp
+- 🌱 I’m junior software engineer, at this moment in the finish phase of Codecool 12-month full-stack developer bootcamp
-- 💞️ For now I am familliar with and have solid fundamentals of Python, Javascript, HTML/CSS, Flask, SQL, GIT and OOP.
-I also have gathered yet a lot of experience of working in group
+- 🏋🏻‍♀️ For now I am familliar with Java 8/11/16, Spring Boot, Jpa/Hibernate, Python 3, Flask, React, Javascript, HTML/CSS, SQL, GIT and OOP.
+- 🤝 I also have gathered yet a lot of experience of working in group
 - 👀 I am posting choice of projects I accomplished in progress of CC course and my own extra work to show how my learning process go
-- 📫 If you are recruiter or person who is looking for promising person for an internship or work - I am the one, so please contact me via email or LinkedIn - you will not regret
+- 📫 If you are recruiter or person who is looking for promising junior engineer - I am the one, so please contact me via email or LinkedIn - you will not regret

  Email: dmwator11@gmail.com
  LinkedIn: https://www.linkedin.com/in/daniel-wator11/?locale=en_US